microsoft/setu/.github/PULL_REQUEST_TEMPLATE.md

 <h3>Thank You</h3>

-<p> Finally, thank you for taking the time to read these guidelines and for your interest in contributing to Vajra.
-Your contributions make Vajra a great tool for everyone! </p>
+<p> Finally, thank you for taking the time to read these guidelines and for your interest in contributing to Setu.
+Your contributions make Setu a great tool for everyone! </p>

 </details>